The Justice Innovations team is specially equipped with deep expertise in tech and law:

-Sasha’s expertise bridges law, neuroscience, and business, most recently serving as COO for the Center for Science & Law for over 8 years where she was instrumental in winning over $ 1million in grant awards.
+Sasha’s background is in law, neuroscience, and business, most recently serving as COO for the Center for Science & Law for over 9 years where she was instrumental in winning over $ 1 million in grant awards.
 She is a McNair Scholar who presented research at the West Point Military Academy, publishes research in the areas of justice tech, neurolaw, and data science.
 Her tech experience includes being a co-developer of predictive risk assessments based on neurocognitive testing, and a co-developer of the nations largest criminal records database that is the first to empower recidivism analysis.
-With over 18 years’ experience in the legal and tech fields, Sasha has led commercialization, operations, and business development for several early-stage companies.
+With over 18 years’ experience in the legal and tech fields, Sasha has led product development, commercialization, and business development for several early-stage companies.

 STEVE BALDASSANO, JD

 Assistant District Attorney (ret.)

 Steve has served and a trial attorney for the U.S. Department of Justice.
 He has been the Division Chief of Public Integrity, Major Offender and DA for Training Divisions.
 He’s tried over 250 jury trials, including 3 death penalty capital murders and several high profile cases.
 He has also handled cases from the Trial bureau, JP Court, Juvenile, Civil Rights, Intake, Police Integrity, White Collar Fraud and the Drug Task Force Divisions.
 Steve has specialized in training attorneys and law enforcement personnel.
 He is currently an adjunct professor at the University of Houston Law School.
 He has taught continuing legal education classes for State and Federal prosecutors, where he has spoken on various topics including, Arson, Fraud, Accomplice Witnesses, Expert Witnesses, Trial Preparation, and Legal Ethics.
 He has also taught for Police Department Academies, Fire Department Academies, Sheriff’s Offices, and multiple city Police Departments, the National College of District Attorneys, the NICB and Bureau of Alcohol, Tobacco and Firearms.